EthanSousaProjects/Personal_Server_Setup/README.md

 ## Making Compose file

 I will be combining my docker compose files into one file as both containers are intended to be used together.
+We will have to configure the docker network so that the pihole container knows where the unbound container is located.

 I will be using the [Matthew Vance unbound docker Image](https://hub.docker.com/r/mvance/unbound).
 In the [README.md](https://github.com/MatthewVance/unbound-docker) there is an example compose file i have slightly modified as i do not need the `forward-records.conf` and `a-record.conf` files.
 You may want them so have a read of them.
 My unbound compose file is as follows, note my changes to the port numbers and volumes.
 This is mainly due to pi hole using the port 53 therefore unbound will be using 5335 which we defined in the config file.